WasiqB/wasiqb.github.io/_posts/2019-02-23-github-actions-workflows.md

 # Conclusion

-As you can see with the example in this post, it was like a cake walk when we created our GitHub Action workflow.
-The possibilities of using actions is limitless as you can use many other ready to use actions as per your requirements.
+As you can see with the example in this post, it is like a cake walk when we created our GitHub Action workflow.
+The possibilities of using actions is limitless as you can use many other ready-to-use actions as per your requirements.
 Also you can create your own action which can be used by others as well.

 So that was all for Github Actions now, do keep checking this site for more such interesting topics.
 If you liked this post then share it in your network using the **SHARE** button below.